-1.2 Features of the SVM series
+1.2.
+Features of the SVM-series

-- Configurable delay times (models SVM2000-R and SVM8000-R only) - Reporting of power failure - Periodic restart (reset) of the SVM (can be switched on and off) - Serial interface RS-232 connection (9-pole D-sub) - Ethernet interface UTP connection - Settings and SMS texts are permanently stored in the internal flash memory of the SVM (models SVM2000-R and SVM8000-R only).
+- Configurable delay times (models SVM2000-I and SVM8000-I only). - Reporting of power failure without acceptance time delay. - Periodic restart (reset) of the SVM (can be switched on and off). - Serial interface RS-232 connection (9-pole D-sub). - Ethernet interface UTP connection. - Settings and SMS texts are permanently stored in the internal flash memory of the SVM (models SVM2000-I and SVM8000-I only).

-We recommend that you read the user manual carefully so that you can make optimal use of all SVM options.
+We recommend that you read the user manual carefully so that you can make optimal use of all SVMoptions.

-1.3 Safety criteria
+1.3.
+Safety criteria

-Before using the SVM, there are several criteria that the user should meet.

-- The SVM should be installed in a controlled environment (for reasons of fire prevention). - The SVM should be supplied with power using a SELV-type power supply. - External Ethernet should not be connected directly to an SVM, but should be connected via an overvoltage protection device. - To reduce the probability of damage to the equipment, the SVM should be placed in an environment protected against electrostatic discharge (ESD). - The SVM is intended for use as a modem or alarm dialler.
+- Before using the SVM, there are several criteria that the user should meet: - The SVM should be installed in a controlled environment (for reasons of fire prevention); - The SVM should be supplied with power using a SELV-type power supply; - External Ethernet should not be connected directly to an SVM, but should be connected via an overvoltage protection device; - To reduce the probability of damage to the equipment, the SVM should be placed in an environment protected against electrostatic discharge (ESD); - The SVM is intended for use as a modem or alarm dialler.
 The SVM is not intended for use as part of a critical safety system in a critical process.

-1.4 Checking the delivery
+1.4.
+Checking the delivery